-REITs of all types own more than $3 trillion in gross real estate assets across the U.S.
+REITs of all types own more than $3.5 trillion gross asset value of real estate assets across the U.S.

-U.S. listed REITs have an equity market capitalization of more than $1.3 trillion and own and operate between 10% and 20% of U.S. commercial real estate.
+U.S. listed REITs have an equity market capitalization of nearly $1.2 trillion, and own and operate between 10% and 20% of U.S. commercial real estate.
 The U.S. REIT industry plays a meaningful role and looks to play an even greater role in moving the needle forward for ESG best practices.
-Nareit’s REIT ESG Dashboard helps quantify that impact.
+Nareit’s REIT ESG Dashboard helps quantify that impact and showcases the progress over the years.

-Nareit’s REIT ESG Dashboard reflects publicly reported data from 2016 through 2018 as reported in 2017 through 2019, respectively, for the 100 largest U.S. equity REITs by equity market capitalization, representing more than 93% of the listed equity REIT equity market capitalization.
-The REITs included in this dashboard own 486,380 assets including 44,284 buildings totaling around 5.0 billion square feet of real estate in the U.S., as of year-end 2018.
+Nareit’s REIT ESG Dashboard reflects publicly reported data from 2016 through 2019 as reported in 2017 through 2020, respectively, for the 100 largest U.S. equity REITs by equity market cap each year.
+In 2020, these 100 REITs represented approximately 94% of the listed equity REIT equity market cap as of December 31, 2019.
+These REITs owned 534,179 assets including 46,338 buildings totaling around 4.7 billion square feet of real estate in the U.S., as of year-end 2019.

 Charts within the Dashboard either reflect REITs by number or the percentage of the REIT industry by equity market cap.

-Many REITs are now reporting their sustainability efforts publicly, with the percentage growing year-over-year.
-In 2019, 84 of the top 100 REITs (representing 89% of the total equity market capitalization) reported publicly on their ESG efforts, including on their company websites, annual reports, and/or stand-alone sustainability reports.
+Almost all REITs are now reporting their sustainability efforts publicly, with the percentage growing year-over-year.
+In 2020, 98 of the largest 100 REITs reported publicly on their ESG efforts, including on their company websites, annual reports, proxy statements, and/or stand-alone sustainability reports.

-There are several reporting frameworks through which REITs can report their ESG data, including GRESB, CDP, and GRI.
-In 2019, GRESB had the highest participation rate by number of companies, with 39 of the top 100 REITs participating representing 53% by equity market cap.
-CDP had the greatest participation by equity market cap representation, with 37 REITs reporting to CDP in 2019 accounting for 67% by equity market cap.
-GRI was not too far behind with 30 REITs utilizing the guidelines for stand-alone sustainability reporting, representing 52% by equity market cap.
+There are several reporting frameworks, guidelines and standards with which REITs can report their ESG data, including GRESB, CDP, and GRI.
+In 2020, CDP had the highest participation rate by number of companies and by equity market cap, with 40 of the top 100 REITs participating or, 73% by equity market cap.
+GRESB and GRI both had 39 of the top 100 REITs utilize these tools in 2020, representing 50% and 49% by equity market cap, respectively.
 REITs may utilize more than one ESG reporting framework.
-For example, 18 of the top 100 REITs participating reported to all three frameworks (GRESB, CDP, and GRI).
+For example, 21 of the top 100 REITs, by equity market cap, reported to all three frameworks (GRESB, CDP, and GRI).

 The 2019 Nareit Guide to ESG Reporting Frameworks provides an overview of the most relevant ESG frameworks in the marketplace and their most commonly used metrics in a single, user-friendly document.

 As REITs expand their ESG initiatives, more companies are hiring staff dedicated to ESG.
-Between 2017 and 2019, 14 of the top 100 REITs added a full-time dedicated ESG staff position for the first time.
-The 36 REITs with dedicated ESG staff account for more than half of the equity market capitalization of the top 100 REITs.
+Between 2017 and 2020, 19 of the top 100 REITs added a full-time dedicated ESG staff position for the first time.
+The 41 REITs with dedicated ESG staff account for over 60% of the equity market cap of the top 100 REITs.
 In addition, many of those without dedicated ESG staff implement ESG initiatives through sustainability committees as well as guidance from outside consultants.

 From retrofitting existing buildings to implementing new sustainability and energy conservation standards, the REIT industry is moving to reduce resource consumption.

-Consistent with 2018, more than three quarters of the REITs included in the Dashboard are building and operating green certified buildings.
-Over 2,000 REIT-owned buildings have a green certification.
-This covers around 606 million square feet, up from 569 million last year.
+Consistent with 2019, more than three quarters of the top 100 REITs own certified green buildings.
+Over 2,100 REIT-owned buildings have a green certification, which covers approximately 627 million square feet.
 In fact, REIT-owned properties are often at the forefront of sustainable building innovations.

 An increasing number of REITs are reporting on a variety of workforce metrics.
-In 2019, disclosure on Health and Wellness Programs had the highest increase among the tracked workforce metrics, jumping from 54% to 69% by equity market cap.
+In 2020, disclosure on workforce development programs had the highest increase among the tracked workforce metrics, jumping from 68% to 85% by equity market cap.
+More REITs also reported having health and wellness programs in 2020, increasing from 69% to 74% by equity market cap.
+Examples of health and wellness programs include employee discounts to gym facilities, group weight-loss challenges, flex scheduling work hours, and mental health and stress management programs.

 Governance policies reflect an organization’s processes, policies, practices, and impact regarding its formalized governing infrastructure, transparency, roles and responsibilities, and accountability.